hphelion/documentation/community/community.release-notes.md

 **Speeds cloud service delivery** &mdash; Outstanding launch pad for your small-scale open cloud environment or proof-of-concept cloud services, with simple, fast creation of cloud environments and applications to speed business value.

-**Close-to-trunk release** &mdash; Allows your lab or small-scale production environment to continue to benefit from the very latest capabilities of OpenStack technology – we closely track the community trunk release.
+**Close-to-trunk release** &mdash; Allows your lab or small-scale production environment to continue to benefit from the very latest capabilities of OpenStack technology, closely tracking the community trunk release.

 ##Supported services ## {#supported-services}